kartiksaste/Emotion-Detection-By-Machine-Learning/README.md

 ## Features
 - Real-time face detection using OpenCV's Haar Cascade Classifier.
-- Emotion classification using a pre-trained `.h5` model.
+- Emotion classification using a trained `.h5` model.
 - Displays detected emotions on the live webcam feed.